History

 Building Renovations

 This building was renovated and expanded in 2002.
-The Library now holds more than 165,977 books, magazines, videotapes, compact discs, and other materials.
+The Library now holds more than 180,000 books, magazines, DVDs, compact discs, and other materials.
 The Library also houses extensive print and electronic reference resources.

 Local Partnerships